Six Flags America: Adventure World

-In 1992, Wild World was purchased by Tierco Group Inc., later known as Premier Parks, and renamed the park Adventure World.
+In 1992, Wild World was purchased by Tierco Group Inc., later known as Premier Parks, which renamed the park Adventure World in March 1994.
 That year several flat rides and a few kiddie rides were added.
 In 1993, Adventure World added its second adult rollercoaster.
 Premier Parks had acquired Lightning Loops from Six Flags.
 This was a dual-track steel single looping shuttle coaster located at Six Flags Great Adventure.
-One of the tracks was sent to Premier Parks' Frontier City located in Oklahoma City (where it still operates today as the Diamondback), while the other track became known as the Python and would be located at Adventure World.
+One of the tracks was sent to Premier Parks' Frontier City located in Oklahoma City (where it still operates as the Diamondback), while the other track became known as the Python and would be located at Adventure World.
 Also, a water ride called Shipwreck Falls, in which a 15-person boat would run up a steel track and down a 45 ft drop into a splashwater pool, was added.
 More flat rides were added in 1994.
 By this time, the new additions were well-received, shown as Inside Track Magazine named Adventure World as the most improved amusement park in the country for a third consecutive year in 1994.

 On May 20, 1995, Vekoma's first Mind Eraser, an inverted looping suspended coaster, opened.
 This was branded a SLC.
-In 1996, a free-fall drop-tower ride called the Tower of Doom, now known as Voodo Drop, made by Intamin was added.
+In 1996, a free-fall drop-tower ride called the Tower of Doom, now known as Voodoo Drop, made by Intamin was added.
 In 1997, the park added a second dry water ride called Typhoon Sea Coaster, which was a log flume/junior rollercoaster hybrid.
 It was later renamed Skull Mountain and eventually closed in July 2011 to make room for a new roller coaster.
 In 1997, the water park was renovated, eliminating some older slides, adding newer slides and extensively remodeling the children's water play area.